detky/PowerArray/README.md

 <a name="StandardPaFunctions"></a>
 ###Auxiliar functions / Standard PA Functions
 PowerArray adds also some auxiliary functions (i call them Standard PA Functions) that can be used together with the [Where](#WhereFunction) function.
 The idea behind the auxiliar functions is to reduce the syntax complexity of the Where function, and to standarize many small tasks that normally are x times repeated in practically any JS project.
-When the power array library loads, it stores all standard functions under the pa object ("window.pa.FUNCTION_NAME" or simply "pa.FUNCTION_NAME") and if its possible, it creates a pointer for each function under the window object (allowing you for example to code <code>BiggerThan(something)</code> instead of <code>pa.BiggerThan(something)</code> or <code>window.pa.BiggerThan(something)</code>).<br>You'll get a warning on the console if a function could not be published directly in the window object, and if that happens, you HAVE to use the pa prefix.
+When the power array library loads, it stores all standard functions under the pa object ("window.pa.FUNCTION_NAME" or simply "pa.FUNCTION_NAME") and if its possible, it creates a pointer for each function under the window object (allowing you for example to code <code>GreaterThan(something)</code> instead of <code>pa.GreaterThan(something)</code> or <code>window.pa.GreaterThan(something)</code>).<br>You'll get a warning on the console if a function could not be published directly in the window object, and if that happens, you HAVE to use the pa prefix.

 #####Standard PA Functions list:
 <ul style="list-style:none">
 <table width="100%">
 <tr>
-	<td valign=top  colspan=2><b>BiggerThan</b>(value)<br>
+	<td valign=top  colspan=2><b>GreaterThan</b>(value)<br>
-	Evaluate if the value of the property to be evaluated is bigger than the passed value.
+	Evaluate if the value of the property to be evaluated is greater than the passed value.
 	</td>
 </tr>
 <tr>